YuvalBahat/Explorable-Super-Resolution/codes/README.md

-An official PyTorch implementation of "Explorable Super Resolution" by Yuval Bahat and Tomer Michaeli (CVPR 2020).
+### This repository is currently being modiefied to include

+Official PyTorch implementations of "Explorable Super Resolution" and "What's in the Image?
+Explorable Decoding of Compressed Images", by Yuval Bahat and Tomer Michaeli (presented in CVPR 2020 and 2021, respectively).
+The methods described in these papers tackle very different problems using machinery specifically tailored for each problem.
+However, since both methods sharew a similar goal, they have several components in common, like the user exploration interface.
+For this reason, the code for both methods is brought here in a shared repository.

 ## Table of Contents
 1. [Overview](#overview)